 “Force Majeure Event” means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars);

-“Glide system” means the Practice Management application hosted at www.whatsglide.com which will be made available by the Provider to the Customer as a service via the internet in accordance with these Terms and Conditions;
+“Glide system” means the Practice Management application accessed via www.glideworkflow.com which will be made available by the Provider to the Customer as a service via the Internet in accordance with these Terms and Conditions;

 “Glide system Defect” means a defect, error or bug in the Platform having a material adverse effect on the appearance, operation, functionality or performance of the Glide system, but excluding any defect, error or bug caused by or arising as a result of:

 (a) any act or omission of the Customer or any person authorised by the Customer to use the Platform or Glide system;